B2B Sales Strategy27 min read

 Step 2: Monitor Continuously

 Signal detection must run 24/7.
-Buyer intent doesn't follow a 9-to-5 schedule.
+Buyer intent does not follow a 9-to-5 schedule.
 A prospect might tweet at 11 PM or post on LinkedIn over the weekend.
-Q1 is the peak buying window — 22 of 27 B2B categories see highest activity in January or March.
+Q1 is the peak buying window: 22 of 27 B2B categories see highest activity in January or March.

-Modern AI-powered systems scan both LinkedIn and X continuously, classifying posts in real time as pain points, buying signals, or competitor mentions.
+Modern AI-powered systems scan LinkedIn, X, Instagram, and email continuously, classifying activity in real time across 20+ signal types with under two minute detection latency.
 Each detected signal includes the prospect's profile data and a priority score based on signal strength and recency.

 Step 3: Score and Prioritize